How-to Use A Newsroom Content Plan For Your Non-Newsroom Content Marketing

 Putting together a content calendar is easy compared to the task of actually creating the content, especially when you have been tasked solely with sourcing topics and creating the majority of the content (including images, copy and social media messaging).
 But, with an easy workflow and checklist to follow, each piece of content created can be more effective and less fragmented.
 In turn, making the content creation and content promotion more manageable and enjoyable.

 Thanks to Steve Buttry for posting the original story budgets work flow that was ultimately the inspiration for this post.
 I’ve taken Steve’s newsroom list and reordered it for the marketer and not the journalist.
 I’ve created new sections as a guide to approaching content, the organization of it and tips for creation.
 I left in Steve’s original notes from the newsroom because I felt they sparked creativity in how one can approach content creation and promotion.
 You may want to set up a spreadsheet or Word document that you can customize for your needs based on the tips below.
-We went ahead and created one for you to get you started.

 CONTENT SETUP AND CREATION